 Below are a few hints on what to look for when confronted with a wine menu that includes Mallorcan wines:

-- When looking for a white wine, PRENSAL BLANC is the grape variety you will find cropping up the most.
-This is often blended with Chardonnay (now not so appreciated by the stiff nosed critics), but don’t be put off by this as they combine magically.
-Otherwise, look out for the younger wineries who make wines that are 100% Prensal.
+- When looking for white wine, PRENSAL BLANC is the grape variety you will find cropping up the most.
+This is often blended with Chardonnay (now not so appreciated by the stiff-nosed critics), but don’t be put off by this as they combine magically.
+Otherwise, look out for the younger wineries that make wines that are 100% Prensal.
 They seem to create the freshest versions.

 Just be open to anything, there is more than just Provence or 'blush'…

 Most blends are great when made well.
-The addition of more familiar grapes like Cabernet Sauvignon or Merlot add some more backbone and longevity to the wine.
+The addition of more familiar grapes like Cabernet Sauvignon or Merlot adds some more backbone and longevity to the wine.